What Does SEER Mean in HVAC?

 History of SEER

 In an older home (over 30 years), with an un-updated system, your HVAC’s SEER rating might even be lower than an 8 -since these standards weren’t adopted until the early 90s.
 Updating your system can save you money and cool your home much more efficiently.
-Your systems SEER rating can be calculated, but it will be on your system if manufactured in the 90s or later.
+Your system's SEER rating can be calculated, but it will be on your system if manufactured in the 90s or later.
 You can also search on the web for your unit and look up the statistics.
-Speaking with your local HVAC technician can also give you insight to what your HVAC SEER rating and efficiency is.
+Speaking with your local HVAC technician can also give you insight into your HVAC SEER rating and efficiency.

 If you don’t have an HVAC specialist, our Madison AL HVAC Service team can provide you with all the help you need.
 If you’re not in the Madison area, search online for “heating and cooling near me,” or “Air conditioner repair near me.”
 Your unit should be checked 2 times a year to ensure it is working properly.
 Always consult a specialist before purchasing or installing any units so that you can know which unit will work best for your home.